 - If you’re looking for a large dog, the American Kennel Club hails the Bernese mountain dog as good-natured, calm, strong, and extra gentle with children.
 They love to make people happy and can work hard.

 What makes for a good family dog?
+It really depends on why you want a pet dog.
+Are you looking for some one to play with your children?
+Looking for a special needs dog for someone with a disability?
+Are you in need of protection?
+These are the factors that will determine which dog breed you should get.
 Ideally, the candidate should be affectionate, gentle, and able to live comfortably in your space.
+They should also be trainable, and friendly to children.
 Limited barking and shedding are other qualities to consider when picking a pup.

 Which breeds fit the bill?
 Let’s dive into our pool of the best family dogs.

 Labrador retrievers are everything we all strive to be: adaptable, confident, patient, hard-working, and kind.
 They also love to hold things — yet they’re so gentle they can transport eggs in their mouths without breaking them!